2013 NASCAR Sprint Cup Series: Round 31: Bank of America 500

 Jeff Gordon started on pole and led the first 26 laps, losing the lead during pit stops to Kasey Kahne after Dave Blaney hit the wall to cause the first caution.
 All four Hendrick Motorsports cars dominated the race, leading all but 21 laps.
 Kahne led early, leading 138 laps in total, and Jimmie Johnson led 130 circuits himself.
 Dale Earnhardt Jr. led 19 laps after passing Kahne on a couple of restarts, and Jeff Gordon led the first 26 laps after starting first.
 Most of the laps led by other drivers, such as Kyle Busch, Matt Kenseth, Ryan Newman, Carl Edwards, Clint Bowyer, and David Gilliland, occurred during green-flag pit stops and totaled no more than Busch's total of four laps.

 After the first caution at lap 25, three more caution flags waved during the race: first for Mark Martin's blown engine on lap 84, second for debris on lap 173, and last, once again for debris, on lap 308.
 Jimmie Johnson had taken the lead from Kahne on the lap 178 restart after the third caution and held the top point until pit stops during the last caution on lap 309, minus a few laps during a round of green-flag pit stops.
 Kasey Kahne and Jeff Gordon took two tires and beat Kenseth and Johnson, who took four tires, off of pit road.
 On the restart, Johnson got loose in turn two and dropped to seventh as Kahne tried to pull away from Kenseth and Brad Keselowski, who had quickly passed Gordon on the restart.
 Keselowski got by Kenseth and ran down and passed Kahne after a fierce battle with less than ten laps to go.
 Keselowski led the final eight laps (to total eleven led in the race) to win his first race of the year and become the first non-Chase driver to win in the Chase since, ironically, Kahne in the 2011 Kobalt Tools 500.
 Kahne barely held on to second, Kenseth finished third, and Johnson recovered to finish fourth.
 Kyle Busch, Kevin Harvick, and Jeff Gordon rounded out the top seven.

+This race marked the Cup Series debut of Kyle Larson, driving the #51 Target Chevrolet for Phoenix Racing.
+Larson started 21st, and finished 37th.